Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 2 - Data Structures/README.md

 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

 1. A comprehensive blog post on [goodheads.io](http://goodheads.io) explaining how Iterators and generators work.
-2. I believe I can write more efficient PHP programs that saves memory by writing generator functions to deal with large datasets.
-3. A comprehensive blog post on goodheads.io explaining how SPL data structures work.
+2. A comprehensive blog post on goodheads.io explaining how SPL data structures work.

 ----------
 ## **Knowledge**